jgdigitaljedi/portAndBlog/README.md

 - STYLE!
 It's kind of chaotic and all over the place.
 Looks like a toddler designed it.
 Time to make myself sit down and plan out margins, refine colors, tweak style, etc.
   - I feel like the blog landing, blog section pages, and home screen are ok...for now.
   - The nav is still ugly.
-The theme switching is neat, but it needs work.
+The theme switching is neat, but it needs work (especially the nav icons).
 Also I want to make it shrink when you scroll down while reading a blog post.
   - The blog posts themselves are plain.
 I need inspiration here as I've played with some ideas and hated them all.

 ## OVERALL TODO

 - maybe I need a logo?
 If I decide to do this, I should see about one of those site where you pay a small fee and people take a crack at it?
 - make it look nicer
-- all the alt tags I can cram into this
 - research other useful seo tags
 - add more Google Analytics functionality
 - add accessibility